Effective Estate Planning Through Title Ownership and Beneficiary Designation

 Tenancy in common is a way in which property can be owned by several owners simultaneously.
 Tenants in common each own an individual interest in the property.
 (The divisible interest may be one-half (50%), one-third (33.3%), or one-fourth interest (25%) depending on the number of owners.
 It is also possible for one tenant in common to hold a two-thirds interest (66%) while another tenant in common holds a one-third interest (33.3%) in the property.)

-Tenants in common are entitled to a division of income from an income producing property according to their interests in the property.
-If each tenant in common owns an undivided one-third interest in the property.
-Each will be entitled to one-third of the income from that property.
+Tenants in common are entitled to a division of income from an income producing property according to their fractional interest in the property.
+If each tenant in common owns a one-third interest (33.3%) in the property, each will be entitled to one-third of the net income generated by that property.

-Tenants in common are free to transfer their respective shares of the property to other individuals.
-The property retains its status as tenancy in common property and the consent of the other tenants in common is generally unnecessary when transferring title, absent a written agreement to the contrary.
+Legally, tenants in common are free to transfer their ownership interest in the property to other individuals.
+The property retains its status as a tenancy in common property and the consent of the other tenants in common is generally unnecessary when transferring title, absent a written agreement to the contrary.

-For estate tax purposes, there is no survivorship rights in property held in tenancy in common.
-For the holder of such an interest, this means that upon the death of the holder, his or her respective share of the entire property is included as an asset in the holder’s gross estate.
+For estate tax purposes, there is no automatic survivorship right(s) in property held by tenants in common.
+This means that upon the death of a tenant, his or her respective share of the entire property is included as an asset only in the owner’s gross estate.

-You should seek qualified professional assistance to determine the most appropriate manner and form of title to property.
+You should seek qualified professional assistance to determine the most appropriate manner and form of title to your property.
 You can call Fredrick P. Niemann at (855) 376-5291 or email him at firstname.lastname@example.org to schedule a consultation at your convenience to discuss this important topic.